 2. Election or Appointment of Directors.

 Each Member shall be entitled to cast the number of votes applicable to such Member for each director to be elected.
 The person who is nominated as director and receives the most votes shall be elected as the director.
+[If this means that each Member votes for each of the three Directors, will not Cooney be electing all three Directors each year until they subdivide and sell lots?]

 3. Designation of Term.